 Beyond the traditional brown uniforms, you will also see many more faces throughout our parks who are vital to our mission.
 The front desk staff and guest services welcome you as you come into the park to our gift shops, or to register for an event or campsite.
 There are maintenance teams who maintain the grounds, facilities, and equipment.
 These teams also operate the water plants and sewer treatment facilities that are critical to your enjoyment of a park.
 In our lodge and cabin parks, housekeepers maintain your rooms and cabins to a very high standard, making sure that your stay with us is enjoyable.

 Come inside our restaurants and see the line cooks, servers, dishwashers, and managers who make your culinary experience one to write home about and make you want to come back again and again.
 We also have golf courses and marinas where the golf pro, grounds crews, and dock hands are all ready to serve you.
-Some parks also have concessionaire operations, like Loco Ropes Treetop Adventure at the Ozark Folk Center, which provide a unique experience.
+Some parks also have concessionaire operations which provide a unique experience.

 Supporting our parks is the administration team who makes sure our parks are running efficiently.
 This includes engineers, planners, administrative assistants, architects, analysts, accountants, graphic artists, marketing and social media team, division managers and me – your state parks director.